VincentGarreau/particles.js/README.md

 ## particles.js

-### Creating particles width a lightweight JavaScript library.
+### Creating particles with a lightweight JavaScript library.